sadeshmukh/voyager/README.md

 # Voyager

-A Slack bot for interactive party games within Slack channels.
+A Slack bot for interactive party games within Slack (or Discord)?

+why does setuptools want to be a pain

 ## Too short, didn't read?